Please Choose a Park:

 The soliders at Fort Delaware had a variety of tools with which to care for the weapons they used daily.
 Take a look inside to see if you can find them at work.

 Drill for the soldiers took place almost every day, sometimes for hours on end.
 Officers needed orderly, formations that could react almost instantly to a command.
 Here's a chance for you to see and learn why drilling was so important.

-Hear the stories of escape attempts from the prisoners themselves.
+Hear the stories of escape attempts from Fort Delaware.
 From the spectacular escapes, to the unsuccessful attempts, the POWs' methods ran the gamut from daring and ingenious to downright foolish.